bran2miz/django-x-restuarant-app/README.md

 - Add dependencies (see Implemetation Notes)
 - Remove unnecessary configuration files (see Implementation Notes)

+Building off on a previous project, I added a new API route for locations.
+Most challenging part was to use EC2 for this project.
+Main issue stemmed from VPC, specifically the Network ACL's needed to allow all SSH, HTTP, and HTTPS to be accessed.
+There are ALOT of steps, but to run it locally require a few steps.

+IP address: 3.101.75.94 and whatever route you so choose (/admin, /locations, /restaurants)

+You need the .pem file and then grab the correct route within your Downloads folder: `ssh -i /Users/brandonmizutani/Downloads/django-x-restaurants-2.pem ubuntu@3.101.75.94`

+`sudo journalctl -u django-x-restuarant-app -f` running this command while testing the IP address and the correct route allows me to see my changes.

 ## Architecture

 Python, DjangoX, Models, get_user_model, superuser, CRUD, CSS, static.